 You do not have to convert your timeshare week into points, especially if you are feeling pressured into doing so.
-There are pros and cons of timeshare weeks vs. points, and what works for others may not work for you!
+There are pros and cons of timeshare weeks vs. points, so what works for others may not work for you!
 If you are happy with what you own, especially if it is a high season week at a popular resort, you may not think the benefits of converting to points are worth it.
-If you are considering owning points, you can always purchase them for less on the resale market than it may cost you to convert.
+If you are considering owning points, you can always purchase them on the resale market for less than it may cost you to convert.

 Exchanging Points Vs. Weeks

-Another option to pursue if you are considering converting your timeshare into points is through an external exchange system, for much less.
-RCI has multiple membership options.
-If you own a weeks-based timeshare (whether it’s a floating week timeshare or fixed week) you can choose which RCI membership program you want.
-RCI points membership allows weeks owners to exchange their ownership for RCI points to exchange for thousands of resorts and destinations, even outside of your brand’s portfolio of properties.
+Another option to pursue if you are considering converting your timeshare into points is through an external exchange system.
+This option can cost much less!
+RCI, the biggest vacation exchange network, has multiple membership options.
+If you own a weeks-based timeshare, whether it’s a floating week timeshare or fixed week, you can choose which RCI membership program you want.
+RCI points membership allows weeks owners to exchange their ownership for RCI points to exchange for thousands of resorts and destinations.
+So, this means that you can stay at resorts that are outside of your brand’s portfolio of properties.